 Students are expected to attend all 11 weekend sessions for both days as well as complete all homework assignments in a timely manner.
 Students will receive a graduation certificate reflecting actual satisfactory attendance, participation and completion of assignments minus absences and/or unsatisfactory or missed assignments.
 (Students who fall below the minimum requirements set by Yoga Alliance will not qualify for their RYT-200 designation.)

-At the discretion of the Director of Education, contact hours may be made up with private sessions at the current Om Land Yoga private session rate ($80/hour as of 2018)
+At the discretion of the Director of Education, contact hours may be made up with private sessions at the current Om Land Yoga private session rate ($80/hour)

 Primary meeting location will be the Om Land Yoga Bangor Studio at 6 State Street in downtown Bangor.
-Other locations may be utilized as necessary – I.e. Brewer Studio, Orono Studio.
+The Brewer Studio location may be utilized as necessary.

 All weekend dates are subject to change.
-(Dues to inclement weather, unforseen circumstances, etc.)
+(Dues to inclement weather, unforeseen circumstances, etc.)

 The asanas will be organized and taught as related poses – standing, twists, balances, backbends and inversions.
 We will explore the structure of the individual asanas emphasizing what each is meant to feel like rather than look like, how to guide students into a posture allowing for individual anatomical variations and how to incorporate props to make the asana accessible to those with more limited mobility.